Tuesday, June 26, 2007

 Harry Potter Mania

-As a publishing phenomenon, I find the extraordinary success of the Harry Potter series of books (and movies) pretty interesting.
+As a publishing phenomenon, I find the extraordinary success of the Harry Potter series of books (and movies, including the spinoffs...and live theater versions, and next up, the HBO TV Series) pretty interesting.
 As an avid devourer of fiction, I was unable to resist reading the first book to see what all the fuss was about.
-I found it to be a fairly enjoyable read, but by no means life altering.
-If I had read it when I was 10 years old, perhaps I would have been fully caught up in the Elvis/Beatles/Menudo-like mania (sorry, I simply could not resist a Menudo reference).
+I found it to be a fairly enjoyable read [see below for what I had to say at Roy's Book Reviews], but by no means life altering.
+If I had read it when I was 10 years old, perhaps I would have been fully caught up in the Elvis/Beatles/Menudo-like mania (I simply could not resist a Menudo reference).
 But as an adult, and an author, it is beyond my comprehension why these books have become quite as popular as they have.
 I found nothing between the covers of the first one to be especially unique or ground breaking.
 To me it simply seemed to be engaging young adult fantasy fiction, well enough written to find a wide audience for sure, but not to inspire a literary revolution.
 If a single kid picks up a book to read that he would not otherwise have done because the Harry Potter titles make reading "cool", then it is a revolution that I wholeheartedly endorse even if I can't quite understand it.
-Yet as a writer who also works 9-5 in publishing and tries to keep abreast of what's going on in the industry, I do find it baffling that while J.K.
+Yet as a writer who for years worked 9-5 in publishing and tries to keep abreast of what's going on in the industry, I do find it baffling that while J.K.
 Rowling makes an obscene amount of money due to one of the greatest jobs of marketing I've ever witnessed, there is a substantial amount of quality literature being written that cannot find homes at mainstream publishers or an audience of significant size.
 This I find to be a shame, not that anyone in particular is necessarily to blame for it.
 We simply happen to live in a world that celebrates mass appeal mediocrity over thought provoking brilliance.
-The phenomenon of Harry Potter makes about as much sense as people refusing to get bored of American Idol or young girls being allowed to wear pajama pants to school.
-That said, here's a link to claims of alleged revelations of the most dramatic happenings in the final Harry Potter installment by somebody who supposedly broke into the publisher's computer system and gained prohibited access to an electronic copy of the book.
-This may be the truth or it may be a hoax.
-The mystery will be solved soon enough.
-For those whose curiousity gets the better of them every time, here you go...
+The phenomenon of Harry Potter makes about as much sense to me as people refusing to get bored of American Idol or young girls being allowed to wear pajama pants to school.
+But since we also live in a time of rapidly decreasing literacy, with the culture of long form reading [anything longer than a tweet] declining at a rapid rate (excluding bibliophile nerds mostly attracted to particular genres/tropes/authors who have turned speed reading into a game scored on social media sites such as Instagram and TikTok), let me repeat that I am in favor of anything and everything that glamourizes books.
+Especially the ink on paper variety.
+And since these days J.K.
+Rowling mostly makes news for letting us know how much she loathes the concept of Trans people, I welcome attention being brought back to her amusement park enhancing book franchise where it belongs.

 I only hope that I am at the front of the line the next time this unbeatable combination is handed out. :-)